japonaisvolonte-

 Kiyomizu

-Kiyomizu is one of the few Japanese restaurants in Paris whose parent company is based in Japan.
-At an exceptionally high level, the menu offers 5 limited menus each day with a wide variety of fish, as well as Bresse chicken, beef fillet, and more...
-Come and discover the surprising yet delicious grilled oyster sushi!
+Kiyomizu is one of the rare Japanese restaurants in Paris where the parent company is actually in Japan.
+Offering a very high level of cuisine, the menu features 5 limited options available each day, showcasing a wide variety of fish as well as Bresse chicken, beef fillet, and more...
+Come discover the surprising yet delicious grilled oyster sushi!

 Address: 4 Rue Saint-Philippe du Roule, 75008 Paris, France